Guide to Selective Laser Sintering (SLS) 3D Printing

-What is Selective Laser Sintering?
-An Introductory Guide to SLS 3D Printing
+What is Selective Laser Sintering 3D Printing?

-SLS 3D printing has been a popular choice for engineers in product development for decades.
-Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from functional prototyping to small batch or bridge manufacturing.
+SLS 3D printing has been a popular choice for engineers and manufacturers for decades.
+Low cost per part, high productivity, and established materials make the technology ideal for a range of applications from rapid prototyping to small-batch, bridge, or custom manufacturing.

-- How SLS Works
+How SLS 3D Printing Works

 Innovation in the field has surged recently, and plastic-based SLS is now poised to follow other 3D printing technologies like stereolithography (SLA) and fused deposition modeling (FDM) to gain widespread adoption with accessible, compact systems.

 All selective laser sintering 3D printers are built around the process described in the previous section.
 The main differentiators are the type of laser, the size of the build volume, and the complexity of the system.
 Different machines use different solutions for temperature control, powder dispensing, and layer deposition.